Close

 Q: Can you provide some examples of what kind of health care costs the HCFSA could be used for?

-A: Eligible expenses include co-payments and cost shares, deductibles, dental (braces and orthodontia), vision (glasses and contact lenses), prescription drugs and wellness treatments (acupuncture, massage and chiropractic care).
+A: Eligible expenses include copayments and cost shares, deductibles, dental (braces and orthodontia), vision (glasses and contact lenses), prescription drugs and wellness treatments (acupuncture, massage and chiropractic care).
 Eligible products also include bandages and over-the-counter medicine.
 HCFSA can be used for over 300 IRS-approved health expenses.

-Q: Is the $3,200 in pretax earnings contribution per service member or family?
+Q: Is the $3,300 in pretax earnings contribution per service member or family?

-A: Each service member can contribute between $100 to $3,200 per year to their account.
-Households where both earners are eligible for an HCFSA through their employer can maintain two separate accounts and contribute between $200 to $6,400 total per year.
+A: Each service member can contribute between $100 to $3,300 per year to their account.
+Households where both earners are eligible for an HCFSA through their employer can maintain two separate accounts and contribute between $200 to $6,600 total per year.
 Contributions are subject to Internal Revenue Service limits, which vary by tax year.

-Q: Do DOD civilians have access to Health Care Flexible Spending Accounts?
+Q: Do DOD civilians have access to health care flexible spending accounts?

 A: HCFSAs are already available to DOD civilian employees.
 DOD civilians enroll during the 2024 Federal Benefits Open Season and cannot enroll during the special enrollment period offered to service members.